jamiebeach/Engineering-Learning-2022/certifications/az-305-Azure-Designing_Microsoft_Azure_Infrastructure_Solutions/Cheatsheet.md

       - Pviileged Role Admin
       - Security Admin

+    - Azure Active Directory Domain Services (Azure AD DS)
+      - provides managed domain services (ex.
+LDAP)
+      - An Azure AD DS managed domain lets you run legacy applications in the cloud that can't use modern authentication methods
+      - or where you don't want directory lookups to always go back to an on-premises AD DS environment.
+      - You can lift and shift those legacy applications from your on-premises environment into a managed domain

+Azure AD DS integrates with your existing Azure AD tenant.
+This integration lets users sign in to services and applications connected to the managed domain using their existing credentials.
+You can also use existing groups and user accounts to secure access to resources.
+These features provide a smoother lift-and-shift of on-premises resources to Azure.
 ### Design governance
 - [ ] recommend an organizational and hierarchical structure for Azure resources
 - [ ] recommend a solution for enforcing and auditing compliance